An Arakelov-Theoretic Approach to Na\"ive Heights on Hyperelliptic Jacobians: Non-Archimedean results

+Moreover, if $C$ has a smooth proper model over $\nu$, then we may take $\mathscr{B}_\nu = 0$. \end{theorem} The proof of this result is postponed to the end of this section.

+For the remainder of this section we fix a non-Archimedean absolute value $\nu \in M^0_K$.
+Write $\cc_1$ for the Zariski closure of $C: Y^2 = F(X,S)$ in $\p_{\oo_{K_\nu}}(1,1,g+1)$.
+A result of Hironaka, contained in his appendix to \cite{MR775681} (pages 102 and 105) gives us an algorithm to resolve the singularities of $\cc_1$ by a sequence of blowups at closed points and along smooth curves (the latter replacing the normalisations used in Lipman's algorithm \cite{Lipman}); we observe that $\cc_1$ may locally be embedded in $\p^2_{\oo_{K_\nu}}$, and so Hironaka's result can be applied.
+We fix once and for all a choice of resolution $\cc$ of $\cc_1$ using this algorithm of Hironaka - thus we fix both the model $\cc$ and the sequence of blowups at smooth centres used to obtain it.

-Let $F$ denote the free abelian group generated by prime divisors supported on the special fibre, and let $V$ denote the finite-dimensional $\qq$-vector space obtained by tensoring $F$ over $\zz$ with $\qq$.
+We begin by bounding the function $\Phi$.
+Let $F$ denote the free abelian group generated by prime divisors supported on the special fibre of $\cc$ over $\nu$, and let $V$ denote the finite-dimensional $\qq$-vector space obtained by tensoring $F$ over $\zz$ with $\qq$.
 Let $M: V \times V \rightarrow \qq$ be the map induced by tensoring the restriction of the intersection pairing on $\cc$ to its special fibre with $\qq$.
-Then $V$ has a canonical basis of fibral prime divisors, so we may confuse\check{OR: Let $Y_1, \ldots Y_n$ denote the fibral prime divisors, and call the corresponding basis $B$ for $V$ also $Y_1, \ldots, Y_n$.
-Let $M$ be the matrix of the restriction of the map $V\times V \rightarrow \qq$ indiced by the $Y_i$ with respect to $B$. } $M$ with its matrix in this basis.
+Then $V$ has a canonical basis of fibral prime divisors, so we may confuse $M$ with its matrix in this basis.
 Call the basis vectors $Y_1 \ldots Y_n$; we use the same labels for the corresponding fibral prime divisors.

-We will make use of the Moore-Penrose pseudo-inverse (first defined in \cite{MR0069793}) of the matrix $M$, which we denote $M^+$.
-We do not need the full definition, only existence and the fact that if for any matrix $A$ the linear system $Ax = b$ has any solutions, then a solution is given by $x = A^+b$.

-We will also need the definition of a reduced divisor on a hyperelliptic curve: \begin{df} We say that a divisor $D$ on $C$ is \emph{semi-reduced} if it is effective, any Weierstrass point appearing in its support has coefficient 1, and if its support does not contain any pairs of points $p$, $p^-$ (where $p^-$ denotes the image of $p$ under the hyperelliptic involution).
-If in addition we have $\deg(D) \le g$, then we say $D$ is \emph{reduced}. \end{df}

-\begin{proposition} Let $M^+$ denote the Moore-Penrose pseudo-inverse of $M$, let $m_-$ denote the infimum of the entries of $M^+$ and $m_+$ their supremum.
-Let $D = D_1 - D_2$ and $E = E_1 - E_2$ be differences of reduced divisors on $C$ with no common points in their supports, and assume that $D$ and $E$ both have degree zero.
+\begin{lemma} Let $M^+$ denote the Moore-Penrose pseudo-inverse (see \cite{moore1920}, \cite{MR0069793}) of $M$, let $m_-$ denote the infimum of the entries of $M^+$ and $m_+$ their supremum.
+Let $D = D^+ - D^-$ and $E = E^+ - E^-$ be differences of reduced divisors on $C$ with no common points in their supports, and assume that $D$ and $E$ both have degree zero.
 Then